Listen to real 911 recordings from video visits, RPM, voicemail, and telephone encounters and learn about common emergencies

 Learn about United States 911 infrastructure problems and use tips

 Current Rules and Regulations that impact patient care during a Telehealth emergency.

 Do patients follow through on what we ask them to do?

 Review the odds of failure, lawsuits, and financial losses / returns.

 Learn about best practices, clinical guidelines, and clinical cases.

 Learn about the failures of other telemedicine programs.

-GPS locate the patient’s mobile device or enter the patient’s location to ensure the ambulance goes to the correct address, room, and floor.
+Use GPS locate the patient’s mobile device or enter the patient’s location to ensure the ambulance goes to the correct address, room, and floor.

-Directly talk to the 911 dispatcher where your patient Is located.
+Talk directly to the 911 dispatcher where your patient Is located.
 On-screen guidance helps reduce medical error and improve outcomes.